Why are video captions important?

 3. Import the caption file into your preferred video editing software:

-A. Adobe Premiere Pro CC
+A. Adobe Premiere Pro

 Select File > Import to import embedded caption files, then Import through the Media Browser using the file's context menu.
 See it in action